What is “competitive fencing”?

 A fencer’s best 3 results will determine the fencer’s point total.

-*We are Region 3 – Olympia fencers can compete in any RYC but will only be awarded qualifying points for Region 3 RYC’s.
+*We are Region 3 – Olympia fencers can compete in any RYC (Regional Youth Circuit) and be awarded qualifying points for Region III RYCs

-For those not familiar with regional youth events, USA Fencing has divided the nation into six geographic regions, as pictured in the image below.
+For those unfamiliar with regional youth events, USA Fencing has divided the nation into six geographic regions, as illustrated in the image below.

 Click here for a printable copy for all regions.